 “We’re looking at this microcosm of time right now where publishers are trying new methods as they respond to rapid upheaval,” said Judy Luther, President of Informed Strategies.
 “It’s really history in the making, and it’s not clear yet where we’ll land.”

 In her work helping publishers and vendors navigate the changing academic landscape, Luther has remained on the pulse of current developments in scholarly publishing and research information systems.
-In an interview for Scholastica’s white paper “Iterate to Innovate: How scholarly publishers can use Agile methodologies to respond to change more effectively,” we asked her to share the primary changes she’s observed since the onset of the pandemic and her future expectations.
+In an interview for Scholastica’s white paper “Iterate to Innovate: How scholarly publishers can use Agile methodologies to respond to change more effectively,” we asked her to share the primary changes she has observed since the onset of the pandemic.
 Below are highlights from that conversation.
 Thanks to Judy for taking the time for this interview!

 Of all the changes that have come about as a result of the pandemic, the spread of expedited publishing practices within the medical and life sciences stands out to Luther as being among the most pivotal for the future of scholarly publishing.
 “During this period, we’ve seen the results of rapid peer review and publishing workflows, an increased focus on preprints, as well as generally accelerated article production,” she said.
 “And while some of this has been a response to the present moment, others reflect an acceleration of trends in the evolution of digital publishing.”